thejackluo/debt-plan-ai/deploy.md

 # Deployment Guide (Vercel)

+## Deployment Status

+✅ **DEPLOYED**: Both frontend and backend are now successfully deployed on Vercel.

 ## Overview

 This guide explains how to deploy the **CollectWise Chatbot** to Vercel.
 Because our project uses a **polyrepo** structure (separate `frontend` and `backend` folders in one GitHub repository), we will create **two distinct Vercel projects**.